Daniel James Jr.

 Daniel "Chappie" James Jr. (February 11, 1920 – February 25, 1978) was a fighter pilot in the United States Air Force who, in 1975, became the first African American to reach the rank of four-star general in the United States Armed Forces.
-Three years later, James was forced to retire prematurely due to heart issues, just weeks before he died of a heart attack.
+Three years later, James was forced to retire prematurely due to heart issues, just weeks later dying of a heart attack.

 James attended the famous Tuskegee Institute and instructed African American pilots during World War II.
 He flew combat missions during the Korean War and Vietnam War, and received the Defense Distinguished Service Medal, two Air Force Distinguished Service Medals, two Legions of Merit, three Distinguished Flying Crosses, a Meritorious Service Medal, and fourteen Air Medals.

 Biography

 Early life and education

-Daniel James Jr. was born on February 11, 1920, to Daniel and Lillie Anna (Brown) James.
-Daniel James Sr. worked for the Pensacola city gas company, while his mother, Lillie Anna James, was a high school teacher who established a private school for her own and other Black children in Pensacola, Florida.
+Daniel James Jr. was born on February 11, 1920, to Lillie Anna (Brown) and Daniel James.
+His mother, Lillie Anna James, was a high school teacher who established a private school for her own and other Black children in Pensacola, Florida.
+Daniel James Sr. worked for the Pensacola city gas company.
 His mother would continue to run the "Lillie A James School" until her death at the age of 82.
-James graduated from the Tuskegee Institute, a precursor to Tuskegee University, in 1942, receiving a Bachelor of Science degree in physical education.
+James is a graduate of the Tuskegee Institute, a precursor to Tuskegee University, in 1942, receiving a Bachelor of Science degree in physical education.